Strangebrewer/strangeblog/server/Planning.md

   - the only thing this will change is what posts they see; it will still require "admin" to create, edit, or delete
 - add save, save & close, and cancel functionality to the "/editor" page

-- on the Main.jsx page:
+### Main.jsx:
+- DONE: create a Search component for the Main page, something to go in the expanding search box
+  - DONE: Add notice thing that appears under the nav that shows what the current search criteria are
+  - DONE: each criteria should have an "x" that allows to remove just that part of the search criteria
+  - DONE: add a reset button for resetting the search to baseline

+- Criteria.jsx
+  - DONE: Display each search criteria:
+    - DONE: Category
+    - DONE: Title
+    - DONE: Tags
+    - DONE: Dates
+- Post.jsx
-  - add tags to the display
+  - DONE: add tags to the display
-  - add functionality for adding and removing tags (mine and users') to Posts
+  - DONE: add functionality for adding and removing tags (mine and users') to Posts
-  - add deletePost functionality to Posts component
+  - DONE: add deletePost functionality to Posts component
-  - add functionality for filtering by category
+  - DONE: add functionality for filtering by category
-  - add search functionality:
+  - DONE: add search functionality:
-    - this should unfold a search box that expands the grey buttons area
+    - DONE: this should unfold a search box that expands the grey buttons area
         - it should have:
-          - title input box
+          - DONE: title input box
-          - tags input box
+          - DONE: tags input box
-          - date range inputs
+          - DONE: date range inputs